DSL-Lab/CPEN455HW-2023W2/README.md

 ```
 when you type the command `which pip3`, you should see the path of the pip3 in the virtual environment but not in the system pip3 path.

-if you make sure the pip3 is in the virtual environment, you can install pytorch via this touorial: https://pytorch.org/get-started/locally/, you should choose the right version of command according to your system, for example, if you use linux with cuda support, you should use the following command:
+if you make sure the pip3 is in the virtual environment, you can install pytorch via this touorial: https://pytorch.org/get-started/locally/, you should choose the right version of command according to your system.
+For example, if you use linux with cuda support, you should use the following command:
 ```
 pip3 install torch torchvision torchaudio
 ```